Go to Reviews.org AU Edition

 Companies Offering Aid During COVID-19

-The world’s in an uncertain spin right now.
-There are earthquakes, locusts, possible pending financial crises, and, of course, the COVID-19 pandemic.
-Medical and hygiene supplies are scarce, and some workers won’t be getting paychecks for a while.
+The year 2020 sent the world into an uncertain spin.
+There were earthquakes, locusts, possible pending financial crises, and, of course, the ongoing COVID-19 pandemic.
+Medical and hygiene supplies are still somewhat scarce, and some workers won’t be getting paychecks for a while.

 But there are bright spots in this bleak situation.
 Many companies and organizations are reaching out with deals, fee postponements, and complimentary services.
 Let’s take a look at the resources available to US (and even some Canadian) residents* during the novel coronavirus outbreak.